 The lost tribes of Israel are waiting for the Messiah, Christians are waiting for Yeshua, and Muslims are waiting for both the Mahdi and Yeshua.
 All religions describe them as men coming to save the world.
 7

-A Universal Leader For All YHWHists (The God of Abraham and Jesus)
+A Universal Leader For All YHWHists (The God of Abraham, Jesus and every other prophet/messenger across the ages.)

 Throughout the Islamic world today there is a call for the restoration of the Islamic Caliphate.
 The Caliph (Khalifa) in Islam may be viewed somewhat as the Pope of the Muslims.
 The Caliph is viewed as the Vice-regent for God/Allah/YHWH on the earth.
 It is important to understand that when Muslims call for the restoration of the Caliphate, it is ultimately the Mahdi that they are calling for.
 For the Mahdi is the awaited final Caliph of Islam.
 As such, Muslims, Christians and soon to be found members of the lost tribes of Israel everywhere will be obligated to follow the Mahdi.